stevekwan/best-practices/javascript/gotchas.md

 var myFunction3 = function(arg1, arg2) {}; // This is best!
 ```

-The first option is bad because it declares a function like a variable, but without the `var` keyword.
-Read the above point to understand why that's bad...it gets created as a global function!
+The first option, where `var myFunction1` cannot be found near it, is bad because it assigns the function to a global variable!
+Anyway it's just an assignement of a *function expression*.

 The second option is better, and is properly scoped, but it leads to a slightly more complicated syntax once you get into closures.
 It can also cause your code to behave in ways you may not expect due to [JavaScript variable hoisting][javascript-hoisting].
+It's called *function declaration*.

 The third option is best, and is syntactically consistent with the rest of your variables.
+This is again a *function expression*.

 As an alternative to the third option, you can use: